yujunz/gitlab.com-runbooks/troubleshooting/gitaly-latency.md

 ## 2. Evaluate impact

-- If it is late in the day and you cannot engage anyone from the Gitaly team, you might want to refresh the `gitaly` process.
+- If it is late in the day and you cannot engage anyone from the Gitaly team, you might want to restart the `gitaly` process.
   - Log into the affected NFS server.
   - Issue a `sudo gitlab-ctl restart gitaly`.
 - Otherwise engage with a Gitaly engineer to assess the impact and investigate the problem further.